 We then have two principles we can build on:

-- Most people managing a mobile library will have a known email address domain (e.g. somerset.gov.uk)
+- Most people managing a mobile library will have a known email domain (e.g. somerset.gov.uk)

 - Being able to receive an email to that domain is a secure way of checking a person is a member of a service

 - In the database, associate the mobile library organisation with an email domain. (e.g. Somerset Libraries will have an email domain of somerset.gov.uk).

 - When a member of staff wishes to log in to the system, they enter their email address.

 - The system checks whether their email domain is assigned to an organisation.
 If not, it politely tells them to go away.